 Plastic Surgery Research

 The research of the Division of Plastic Surgery is focused on understanding the basic mechanisms of wound healing and scar contracture so that rational and innovative therapies can be implemented to improve wound healing and prevent surgical complications.
-Research laboratories are located at the Bay Pines VAMC under the direction of Wyatt Payne, MD and at the James A Haley Veterans Hospital under the direction of Rachel Karlnoski, PhD, CHRC and David J. Smith, MD.
+Research laboratories are located at the Bay Pines VAMC under the direction of Wyatt Payne, M.D. and at the Tampa General Hospital under the direction of Rachel Karlnoski, PhD, CHRC and David J. Smith, MD.

 Our current Basic Science Projects include:

 - The use of Amnion-Derived Multi-potential Cells and their products for the healing of acute and chronic wounds

 - The effect of anti-contraction agents on fibroblasts isolated from tissue fibrosing conditions including scar, keloid, hypertrophic scar, Dupuytren’s contracture, and rhinophyma

 - Mechanisms of Impaired Wound Healing in the Elderly